Spacejnk/TriviaGame/README.md

 *  ### Totally Trivial Trivia
 *  #### You have 4 questions to answer based on some of the United States history and it's independence.
    * Their is a start button with 50 seconds to countdown.
-   * After questions are answered your results will be displayed.
+   * After questions are answered your results will be displayed after countdown.
       * Correct
       * Unanswered
       * Wrong
-          * after countdown

 ## Build
 *  #### HTML, CSS and JavaScript